mseminatore/TeslaJS/README.md

     npm install teslajs

+If you are building an npm package that depends upon this library then you will want to use the **--save** parameter in order to update the package.json file for your package as follows:

+    npm install teslajs --save

-To download and install the library globally for all node projects use:
+If you prefer to download and install the library globally for all future node projects you may use:

     npm install -g teslajs